github/balanced-employee-ip-agreement/Balanced_Employee_IP_Agreement.md

 1. **What the Company owns.** The Company owns any IP ("Company IP") that you create, or help create during the term of your employment or contract work, _within the scope of your responsibilities as an employee or contractor_.
 You hereby grant and assign, and will grant and assign, to the Company all rights and interests in all Company IP.

-2. **What the Company doesn't own.** If you create IP that doesn't fit into one of the categories listed above, the Company doesn't own it.
+2. **What the Company doesn't own.** If you create IP outside the scope of your responsibilities as an employee or contractor, the Company doesn't own it.
 In other words, the Company doesn't own concepts, designs, developments, discoveries, ideas, improvements, inventions, trade secrets, trademarks, or works of authorship that you develop, invent, or create that do not meet any of the conditions in Section 1.
 This is true regardless of the computer you use to develop your IP, including the one furnished to you by the Company.

    The Company also doesn't own IP excluded by laws such as those listed in Exhibit A. You acknowledge you have reviewed Exhibit A and have read those laws applicable to you.